 Although we are happy to provide independent testimonials, we believe that the best way to evaluate the benefits of an Exchange 2013 spam filter is to try one of our spam filtering solutions in your own environment.
 In this respect, we invite you to try SpamTitan Gateway or SpamTitan Cloud free for thirty days – depending on which is the most suitable solution for your organization´s individual circumstances.

-To take advantage of this invitation, simply call our team of sales engineers today.
 One of our friendly and experienced engineers will answer any questions you may have about an Exchange 2016 spam filter and guide you through the installation and configuration process for the most suitable of SpamTitan´s email filtering solutions.

 Our offer includes thirty days free access to a fully-enabled service, with comprehensive customer and technical support.
 We do not ask for any commitment to continue with our service once your trial period is over; but, if you agree that SpamTitan´s Exchange 2013 spam filter prevents spam emails that Microsoft is unable to catch and increases your protection against malware, we have a range of pricing plans available to suit every size of organization and every budget.